-NEWLY 21, I moved to Singapore on a whim with $700 to my name, no job, and only a hazy idea of where the country was on a map.
-I eventually got a job running social media for an Asian reality television show.
+NEWLY 21, I moved to Singapore on a whim with $700 to my name, zero job prospects, and only a hazy idea of where the country was on a map.
+I landed a job as the social media manager for an Asian reality television show.

-It was in Singapore I kickstarted my dream job in international sports, which over the next three years would lead me to cover two Olympics and numerous sports events across three continents (including one fascinating month in Azerbaijan).
+It was in Singapore I kickstarted my dream job in international sports — which over the next three years would lead me to cover the London and Sochi Olympics, and numerous sports events across three continents (including one fascinating month with FIFA in Azerbaijan).

-AT 22, I moved to Paris to learn French and eat all the cheese and drink all the beer (yeah, beer) and have all the picnics.
-I stayed two years and it was it was fabulous.
+AT 22, I moved to Paris (on yet another whim — I’d never been to Europe) to learn French and eat all the cheese and drink all the cocktails and have all the picnics.
+I stayed for two years and it was it was fabulous.

-After Italy, I spent about six months backpacking Europe and Southeast Asia, with Sochi in between.
+After Italy, I spent about six months backpacking Europe and Southeast Asia, with the Sochi Winter Olympics in between.

 I grew up with very little: my parents were immigrants who moved to the US as grad students (and partly for political asylum — my Dad’s story is here).
-But my parents still managed to scrape enough to send me to see family in Shanghai, every summer.
+Yet even on minimum wage jobs, my parents still managed to scrape enough to send me to see family in Shanghai, every summer.

-So if you came here wanting to know more about long-term travel, slow travel, or moving abroad, here’s the key: it’s not about luck.
-It’s about buying that one-way plane ticket, saying why not? and making your own adventure.
+I believe in long-term travel, slow travel, and the importance of moving abroad.
+Here’s the key: it’s not about luck.
+It’s about buying that one-way ticket, saying why not? and making your own adventure.